 Streamlined Solutions: No Hurdles Here

-Downtime, missing data and complaining end-users are all undesirables in the migration game, yet they seem virtually unavoidable.
+One thing’s for sure: You’re not going to challenge any migration speed records if you have downtime due to missing data caused by broken file links.
 (If your migration includes attached files as per point number two, above, then what follows could be a lifesaver for you.)
 So, how do we clear the tracks for a stellar (and obviously victorious) medal-worthy run?

 If your migration is already complete, and you’ve got broken links like debris in a stadium after a gold-medal celebration, LinkFixer Advanced has another feature called “Modify Links.”
 This track star will rapidly fix thousands of links at a time, so that each link points to the file it’s supposed to, which restores the missing data in a flash.
 Voila!